How To Get More Views On YouTube Videos

 There are so many Youtubers out there using the description bar for different things.
 Some channels use the same copy for each video, while others don’t put anything!
 What’s the deal?
 A best practice is to reiterate the title within the first sentence of the description.
 This will help search engines to identify the relevant content within your video.
 Also, less is definitely not more in this case!
 The description bar is an opportunity for you to put as much content as possible that is relevant to you and your video.
 You can’t guarantee viewers will take the time to read every word but having the information right in front of your audience will increase the chances of them learning more about you and maybe even visiting your website.

 PRO TIP: you can simply copy and paste your video title as the first sentence of the description!

 That about wraps it up!
-The three key factors to focus on when enhancing your search ranking.
+The three key factors to focus on when enhancing your videos’ search ranking on YouTube.
 Don’t forget: maximize your title, tags, and description!
 You’ll be ranking higher in no time.